OpenCdsi/opencdsi.github.io/_posts/2022-06-20-open-cdsi-faq.md

 evaluate a patients immunization histroy and then forecast the next vaccine doses required for a patient to achieve immunity to the covered antigens.

+There are many IIS implementations in operation at state government agencies, hospitals, and clinics.
+The implementations tend to be proprietary products that are licenseable for a fee or, in some cases, free of charge.  **Open CDSi** is an attempt to make an open-source, easily updated, and portable immunization decision support system.

 ## What About WorldVax?

 Way back in 2015 or so my friend and I started [worldvax.org](http://worldvax.org) as